-If you click on the icon, the next level of sub workflows is loaded and populated to the result list.
-The sub workflows have the same columns compared to the main workflows, and are indented below the main workflow:
+If you click on the button, the next level of sub-workflows is loaded and populated to the result list.
+The sub-workflows have the same columns compared to the main workflows, and are indented below the main workflow:

 On top of the main view, the toolbar gives users the following options:

 Update Results: Refreshes the result list based on the selected filters and search terms.